annaturupi/Assignments-2018/Lab06.md

 <p align="center"><img src="./images/Lab06-GoogleVision.png" alt="GoogleVision" title="GoogleVision"/></p>

 ### 6.3.1 Cloud Platform sign up
-The first step is to [sign up]( https://cloud.google.com/vision/).
 It exists a free trial for this service, to fully enjoy the benefits of Google’s Cloud platform the best option is to get a business trial, with $300 worth of free credit for this year.
 That amount is far more than enough for the expected needs on this subject’s scope and will give you time enough to explore other features.

+You need to have a google account, in case you don't have one, please, register.
-Once the registration process is finished, we need to access the [management console]( https://console.cloud.google.com/home), where it is possible to create a new project, choosing a name and an ID for it.
+Once the registration process is finished, follow this [quick start guide]( https://cloud.google.com/vision/docs/quickstart) where you will be able to create and setup the necessary resources to execute a demo using your web browser.
 It is necessary to enable billing for this project to continue, but as long as we are spending from the free credit we have there is nothing to worry about.

 The project creation process takes a few seconds, after finishing it will appear in our list.
 It is time to select the new project and enable the Cloud Vision API that is the tool we will use during this hands-on.
 Finally, we need to set up some credentials that will be the way we authenticate to enable the communication: This can be done selecting “Credentials” in the left menu and simply clicking over the blue button saying “Create credentials” and choosing the “service account key” option.
 Select JSON as your key type.
 Once completed, your service account key is downloaded to your browser's default location.

-### 6.3.2 Environment setup
+### 6.3.2 Python environment setup

-The base language is Python and those packages and almost every needed module will be already installed.
+Let's now execute access the service using a program.
 The scripts and demo files needed can be downloaded from the official Google Cloud Platform GitHub repository, and only a few more changes will be needed to be ready.

 #### Download the Example Code
 Download the code from this repository.
 You can do this by executing: